etestova-git/test-practices/manual-testing/mobile-testing-guide.md

-# 📱 Mobile Testing Guide for QA Engineers
+# 📱 Mobile Testing Guide

-This page provides a comprehensive overview of best practices for mobile app testing, including device selection, the role of emulators and simulators, core testing areas, and using Charles Proxy for traffic inspection.
+This page provides an overview of best practices for mobile app testing, including device selection, the role of emulators and simulators, core testing areas, and using Charles Proxy.

 ---

 ## 🔍 1.
-How to Choose Mobile Devices for Testing
+How to Choose Mobile Devices

-Choosing the right mobile devices is critical for maximizing coverage and ensuring a high-quality user experience across platforms.

 ### ✅ Key Criteria:
 - **OS Versions:** Test across different major versions of Android and iOS (e.g., iOS 17, Android 14, etc.)